-The safest place for your baby to sleep is on their back in a moses basket or cot in your room for the first six months.
+The safest place for your baby to sleep is on their back in a moses basket or cot in the same room as you for the first six months, even during the day.
 Never sleep with your baby on an armchair or sofa.